 Change Citrix Workspace.
 Opens a page that checks for a local Citrix Workspace app.
 Not available in Internet Explorer 11.

 This option is only available with Citrix Virtual Apps and Desktops services.
 Change Citrix Workspace is not available if, for example, you are only using SaaS apps through the Citrix Gateway service.

 - Download Citrix Workspace.
 Downloads a Citrix Receiver installation file to your machine.
 Run the file to install a local Citrix Workspace app for Windows or Mac.

 Citrix Workspace app

-Citrix recommends that Workspace subscribers work with the latest version of Citrix Workspace app.
+Citrix recommends that Workspace subscribers use the latest version of Citrix Workspace app.

 You can also access workspaces using Internet Explorer 11, or the latest version of Edge, Chrome, Firefox, or Safari.

 Currently, some customers continue to use Citrix Receiver.
 Citrix Receiver is supported for any of the desktop platforms (Windows, Mac, and Linux).
 Citrix Receiver for HTML5 and Citrix Receiver for Chrome are also supported.

 Communication over Transport Layer Security (TLS) 1.0 and 1.1 will be blocked on March 15, 2019.
 If you are using earlier versions of Citrix Receiver that do not support TLS 1.2, any user trying to connect to Citrix Workspace will not be able to connect.
 Please make sure you update Citrix Receiver or upgrade to Citrix Workspace app by March 15, 2019.
 For an overview of TLS and SHA2 support with Citrix Receivers, see CTX23226.

 For more information about supported features by app platform, refer to the Workspace app feature matrix.